kubernetes-sigs/apiserver-builder-alpha/docs/concepts/api_building_overview.md

 # Building and using Kubernetes APIs

 This document describes how Kubernetes APIs are structured and to use the apiserver-builder project to build them as extensions to the Kubernetes cluster.
+The canonical source for Kubernetes API conventions and structure lives in the [kubernetes api-conventions page](https://github.com/kubernetes/community/blob/master/contributors/devel/api-conventions.md).

+While much of this information applies generally to Kubernetes APIs, parts apply only to APIs built using apiserver-builder.

+**Note:** Though the purpose of this document is to teach how to build Kubernetes API extensions, the diagrams in this document illustrate the concepts using the OSS Kubernetes apiserver, controller-manager and scheduler as examples.
+Extension apiservers will use the same underlying concepts and infrastructure as the OSS Kubernetes apiserver.

+Extension apiservers may be run either standalone or they may publish and expose their APIs through the cluster apiserver.
+The diagrams apply most directly to an extension apiserver run standalone.

 ## Vendoring the K8s libraries for building a new API server extension

-First create a new go package and use `apieserver-boot init repo --domain <your domain>`.
+First create a new go package and use `apieerver-boot init repo --domain <your domain>`.
 This will vendor the required go libraries from kubernetes and set the initial directory and package structure including the *apiserver* and *controller* binaries responsible for storing and reconciling objects.